 Global Health at UWM offers many opportunities for students to broaden their academic experience with study abroad and certificate opportunities.

 Global Health is a track of UWM’s Global Studies B.A. degree, which is recognized nationally for its comprehensive approach to interdisciplinary globalization studies.
-It combines studying abroad, mastering a foreign language, learning about globalization, and exploring career prospects as interconnected endeavors.

 Master of Sustainable Peacebuilding

 Global Health Scholars

 The Global Health Scholars is a learning community and free certificate programs comprised of undergraduate, graduate, and medical students from campus throughout Milwaukee who convene around a shared interest in topics of local and global health equity.

 The group engages in activities based on the following themes: Interdisciplinary learning and team-based skills; Ethical global health practice; Health equity; Leadership and project management; Networking opportunities.
 Applications are accepted on a rolling basis.